stephen-zhao/SCStreamToMp3/README.md

 # SCStreamToMp3 (and LiteStreamToMp3)
 An MP3 downloader for SC.
 Once complete, SCStreamToMp3 will include a built-in ID3 tag editor with the ability to easily group downloads into albums.
 Other ideas are still being tossed around.
 Check out **LiteStreamToMp3** in the meantime, since it's ready to use!
+LiteStreamToMp3 was created as a demo and proof-of-concept; it comes with SCStreamToMp3's basic core functionality.

 ## Latest
 <dl>